-The Home and Community Based Services Waiver Quality Management Strategy specified in the Adult Day Care Waiver, Aged and Disabled Waiver, Independent Living Waiver, and Structured Family Caregiving Waiver are evaluated and updated no less than annually by MHD and DHSS.
+The Home and Community-Based Services Waiver Quality Management Strategy specified in the Adult Day Care Waiver (1021), Aged and Disabled Waiver (0026), Independent Living Waiver (0346), and the Structured Family Caregiving Waiver (####) are evaluated and updated no less than annually by MO HealthNet Division (MHD) and Division of Senior and Disability Services (DSDS).
 The process includes the review of performance measures, reports for performance measures and remediation activities resulting from discovery.
-Annually, MHD and DSDS will determine if the QIS is providing the information and improvements necessary to meet the quality assurance performance measures as it relates to discovery, remediation and improvement activities.
+Annually, MHD and DSDS will determine if the Quality Improvement Strategy (QIS) is providing the information and improvements necessary to meet the quality assurance performance measures as it relates to discovery, remediation and improvement activities.
 The committee will evaluate the QIS process annually to determine if the process is working.
-If it is determined additional input is necessary, DSDS and MHD will request input from individuals involved in the authorization and/or delivery of ADCW, ADW, ILW, and SFCW services.
+If it is determined additional input is necessary, DSDS and MHD will request input, by memos or meetings, from individuals involved in the authorization and/or delivery of ADCW, ADW, ILW, and SFCW services.
 This could include providers, other stakeholders and/or DSDS and MHD staff from other units within the Divisions.
+Additionally, at least twice a year, the State conducts provider update meetings.